Glenbrook (Stamford)

 Glenbrook is a neighborhood of the city of Stamford, Connecticut.
 Spanning an area of about 1.7 sqmi, about 15,400 people live in Glenbrook as of 2007.
 Glenbrook is located on the eastern side of the city, east of Downtown, north of the East Side and the Cove sections and south of the Springdale section.
 To the west is Downtown Stamford and to the northwest is Belltown.
 To the east is Darien.

-Glenbrook is a middle class section of town, and single-family homes are prominent, making up 65% of Glenbrook's housing stock according to a 2007 New York Times article, although condos and co-ops make up about another 25%.
+Glenbrook's income levels are roughly in line with Stamford's as a whole, and single-family homes are prominent, making up 65% of Glenbrook's housing stock according to a 2007 New York Times article, although condos and co-ops make up about another 25%.
 The neighborhood's residential architecture prominently features a number of late 19th century and early 20th century architectural styles, such as Greek revival, Craftsman, Colonial Revival, Queen Anne style, Cape Cod, Victorians, and ranches.
 Some public housing developments are in the southern end of the neighborhood.

 There are several retail sections, including the Glenbrook Center shopping plaza, as well as an industrial park.
 The neighborhood also has several churches.
-The Julia A. Stark School and Dolan Middle School, both part of Stamford Public Schools are in Glenbrook.
+The Julia A. Stark School and Dolan Middle School, both part of Stamford Public Schools, are in Glenbrook.

 Glenbrook retains a distinct identity, as "many residents see themselves as living not in a bustling city, but in a separate small town", according to a New York Times article about the community.